pemdel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Disa script that Display lines containing the pattern “root” from a file
+a script that the displaysthe  the number of lines that contain the pattern “bin” in the file